 1) Cut the meat into single bone sections.
 If you buy a normal 4 bone section they will be about 8 inches long.
 Or you can buy them cut into more bite-size riblets, shown above.
-Trim off surface fat.
+Trim off as much surface fat as possible off the meat and bone.
 Sprinkle the meat side lightly with salt and pepper.
-Throw them on the smoker at about 225°F for about an hour, of on the indxirect side of a grill.
+Throw them on the smoker at about 225°F for about an hour, on the indirect side of a grill.
 Use lots of wood to generate lots of smoke.
 That won't cook them much, but it will impart a nice smoke undertone.

 2) In a large heavy pot, about 4 quarts, melt the butter.
 Add the onions, carrots, celery, garlic, herbes de Provence, and bay leaves and cook over medium heat until the carrots begin to soften, about 20 minutes.
 Don't let the onions burn.